 We keep one packed in our shore excursion bag ready to go!

 Have you started to pack your cruise emergency pack yet?
 Have you got any items in mind that I should include?
-Let me know in the comments below.
+Please let me know in the comments below.

 P.S.
-If you’ve enjoyed this post and found it helpful, please don’t keep it to yourself ;-).
+If you enjoyed this post and found it helpful, please don’t keep it to yourself ;-).
 Feel free to share on Pinterest, Facebook or Twitter (share buttons at the top).
 Thanks so much!

 Follow me on Facebook at Life Well Cruised